A convergence analysis of the price of anarchy in atomic congestion games: Summary

-\wu{An important future research topic is to analyze the convergence rates of the PoAs for arbitrary polynomial cost functions, which is a crucial step for further bounding the PoAs in a congestion game with a high demand and arbitrary analytic cost functions.
-Note that analytic cost functions can be approximated using polynomials, and that the sensitivity analysis in \cite{Wu2019Sensitivity} seemingly indicates that this approximation for analytic cost functions may also be used for the PoAs.}
+\WuSecondRevision{The convergence rate} of the PoAs for arbitrary polynomial cost functions \WuSecondRevision{under arbitrary demand growth pattern remains an important future research topic.
+It} is a crucial step for further bounding the PoAs in a congestion game with a high demand and arbitrary analytic cost functions.
+Note that analytic cost functions can be approximated with polynomials, and that the \wump{H{\"o}lder continuity results} in \citep{Wu2019Sensitivity} seem to indicate that this approximation \WuSecondRevision{of} analytic cost functions may also be used for the PoAs.

-\wu{While pure Nash equilibria need not exist in an arbitrary finite game, \cite{Nash1950} has shown that every finite game has a mixed Nash equilibrium.
-Since the user choices in a mixed Nash equilibrium is randomized, the probability distribution of the random PoA might be a more comprehensive measure for the inefficiency of mixed Nash equilibria.
-Our analysis of the random PoA for atomic congestion games with polynomial cost functions of the same degree has already provided the first successful sample, which may apply also to finite games of other types.
-Thus another important future research topic is to generalize \wu{such} probability distribution analysis of the random PoA to finite games of other types.}
+While pure Nash equilibria need not exist in \WuSecondRevision{arbitrary finite games,} \citep{Nash1950} has shown that every finite game has a mixed Nash equilibrium.
+Since the user choices in a mixed Nash equilibrium are \WuSecondRevision{random,} the probability distribution of the random PoA might be a more \WuSecondRevision{suitable} measure for the inefficiency of mixed Nash equilibria.
+Our analysis of the random PoA for atomic congestion games with polynomial cost functions of the same degree has already provided the first positive evidence \WuSecondRevision{in that direction,} which may apply also to finite games of other types.
+Thus another important future research topic is to generalize \WuSecondRevision{the} probabilistic analysis of the random PoA to finite games of other types.